 Lower prescription costs

-· If you meet certain income and resource limits, you may qualify for a program called Extra Help from Medicare to pay the prescription costs, premiums, deductibles, and coinsurance of Medicare prescription drug coverage.
+Medicare patients who meet certain income and resource limits can qualify for additional help.
+A program called Extra Help from Medicare provides for costs, premiums, deductibles, and other healthcare charges.

 Medicaid is a program offered by the United States government and the State of Texas to help cover medical costs for people with limited income and resources.
 Medicaid offers some benefits that aren’t covered by Medicare.